-6.24 At Fen Rivers we adhere to the following procedures and processes to ensure there is an appropriate safeguarding response to children who are absent from education:
+6.24 We use the following procedures and processes to ensure there is an appropriate safeguarding response to children who are absent from education:

-- An attendance register is taken at the start of the first session of each school day and once during the second session; - We make every effort to contact parents and carers and follow up with the emergency contacts held; - We hold at least two emergency contact numbers for each of the pupils on our roll wherever possible. - Staff will alert DSLs to any concerns raised regarding children who are absent from school; - The DSLs will meet regularly with the Attendance Lead, SENCo and other members of the pastoral team to ensure that each response is thorough and takes into account all the relevant information about individual children; - We will follow the procedures outlined in our attendance policy including undertaking first day calling and monitoring data to ensure we intervene early in cases of poor attendance and/or unexplained absences. - When removing a child from roll at the standard and non-standard transition points, we will inform the Local Authority in accordance with statutory requirements and pass on all safeguarding files.
+- An attendance register is taken at the start of the first session of each school day and once during the second session; - We make every effort to contact parents and carers and follow up with the emergency contacts held; - We hold at least two emergency contact numbers for each of the pupils on our roll wherever possible; - Staff will alert DSLs to any concerns raised regarding children who are absent from school; - The DSLs will meet regularly with the Attendance Lead (or a senior leader), SENCo and other members of the pastoral team to ensure that each response is thorough and takes into account all the relevant information about individual children; - We will follow the procedures outlined in our attendance policy including undertaking first day calling and monitoring data to ensure we intervene early in cases of poor attendance and/or unexplained absences; - We understand we remain responsible for the safeguarding of all pupils who are placed in an alternative provision; - When removing a child from roll at the standard and non-standard transition points, we will inform the Local Authority in accordance with statutory requirements and pass on all safeguarding files.

-At Fen Rivers, we aim to work with Parents, Carers and Pupils to improve attendance.
+Our schools and trust staff work with Parents, Carers and Pupils to improve attendance.
 We understand that every pupil's barriers and circumstances are different and therefore we have a variety of interventions to support with improving attendance and removing barriers to full school attendance.
-These may include homes visits, attendance meetings with our Attendance Officer, Early Help referrals, part-time timetables to increase time on site, consideration of the reasons behind emotionally based school avoidance and liaison with the Norfolk LA Education Support team for further advice and guidance where attendance does not improve.
+These may include homes visits, attendance meetings with our Attendance Officer (or a senior leader), Early Help referrals, part-time timetables to increase time on site, consideration of the reasons behind emotionally based school avoidance and liaison with the Norfolk LA Education Support team for further advice and guidance where attendance does not improve.